Recovering 3D structural properties of galaxies from SDSS-like photometry: Modelling the real SDSS images

 \section{Modelling the real SDSS images}

-So far we have only analysed the modelling results of idealistic test galaxies.
+Above, the reliability of modelling idealistic test galaxies was presented.
 The actual galaxies are usually far from such simplified objects.
-Instead, they contain spiral structure, asymmetries, dust lanes, varying inclination and position angles, etc. So let us take a look at the reproduction of the actual galaxies in the original SDSS images during the creation of the test galaxy sample, which was described in Sect. \ref{sect:sdss_data}.
+Instead, they contain spiral structure, rings, asymmetries, dust lanes, varying inclination and position angles, etc. So let us take a look at the reproduction of some of the actual galaxies from the original SDSS images during the creation of the test galaxy sample, which was described in Sect.~\ref{sect:sdss_data}.

 Figure~\ref{fig:mdl_model_sky} shows some examples of the original SDSS images, the model galaxies and the residual images.
-As expected, spiral structure is still present on the residual images of disc galaxies as well as some asymmetries, which is expected since the model galaxies are axisymmetric.
+As expected, the spiral structure is still present on the residual images of disc galaxies as well as some asymmetries, which is expected since the model galaxies are axisymmetric.
 However, no luminosity gradients can be detected, thus the axisymmetric distributions have been recovered correctly.

 The upper panel in Fig.~\ref{fig:rdif_modelobs} shows the distribution of relative differences between the true and modelled luminosities within thin concentric rings as a function of ring radius.
 For this figure, galaxy sizes are normalised according to their harmonic mean radii $a_0$.
 Comparing to the models of test galaxies (Fig.~\ref{fig:rdif_model}) the differences are now slightly larger due to the substructure in actual galaxies.